vinaychilukuri/vinaychilukuri.github.io/_cases/3 - sales-sim_edited.md

 ## Background
 "How do I get better at my job?" is a common drive that people have.
 The underlying motivations for this is to have better economic situations, better productivity, moving up the career ladder or perhaps to have a fulfilling life.

 One of the most common solutions addressing "How do I get better at my job?" in a corporate environment is training.
 These trainings often times are boring, tedious and in most cases lacks any real life connection or resemblance.
-Typical corporate trainings push the hapless trainee graduate into the real world with just theoretical and basic understanding of things.

 To improve the retention, motivation, effectiveness of these trainings, KNOLSKAPE creates a differentiator by simulating the real world environments of corporate teams and having the users experience it before they get into their role (Eg: The user of a simulation has to step into the shoes of a manager and lead a team.)